manjunathrv/VSD_RTL_Design_using_sky130nmPDK_workshop/README.md

 In the above case, the sequential logic cannot be optimised and the D-flop is needed for the logic network.
 Hence, it does not have a sequential constant as compared in example in Figure 3_2.

-Lab

 # Day 4

 ## Contents
 1. Verification of Gate level Synthesized netlist
-2. Lab Session - Combinational logic optimisation
+2. Lab Session 1 GLS Synthesis simulation mismatch
-3. Lab Session - Sequential logic optimisation
+3. Labsession 2 GLS Synthesis simulation mismatch

 ## 1. Verification of Gate level Synthesized (GLS) netlist :
 In the Gate level synthesis, the netlist obtained as the output after synthesis is used as the Design under test (DUT)